ramadharmishra/Embedding_Model/README.md

-# Intelligent Banking Product Recommendation System
+# Intelligent Product Recommendation System

 An intelligent recommendation system that uses **OpenAI Embeddings** and **Cosine Similarity** to match customer queries with the most relevant banking products.